Rahul Riji Nair

-Rahul Riji Nair is an Indian film director, scriptwriter and producer active in the Malayalam film industry.
+Rahul Riji Nair is an Indian film director, scriptwriter, producer and actor active in the Malayalam film industry.
 His debut feature film Ottamuri Velicham won 4 awards at the 2017 Kerala State Film Awards, including Best Feature Film.
 Rahul won the 67th National Film Awards for Best Malayalam Film in 2019 for his third feature film Kalla Nottam.

 Personal life

 Rahul was born in Kollam, Kerala on 21 March 1988 to Dr. Riji G. Nair and Rajasree Nair.
-He did his schooling from SN Trusts Central School, Kollam.
-He graduated in Engineering from Amrita School of Engineering in 2009.
+He did his schooling from SN Trusts Central School, Kollam and graduated in engineering from Amrita School of Engineering in 2009.

 He worked as a Software Engineer and then as Marketing Manager with multiple companies in Technopark, Trivandrum before venturing into filmmaking.
 He is married to Nithya Vijay.

 Career

-Rahul started his career in the Malayalam film industry in 2017 as the writer and director of the Malayalam feature film Ottamuri Velicham.
+Rahul started his career in the Malayalam film industry in 2017 as the writer, producer and director of the Malayalam feature film Ottamuri Velicham.
 This film won 4 awards in Kerala State Film Awards 2017, including Best Feature Film of the year.
 His third feature film, Kalla Nottam won the 67th National Film Award for Best Malayalam Feature Film.